-Bedell Cristin is part of Bedell Group, a leading offshore provider of legal and fiduciary services to world-class institutions, corporates, intermediaries and high net worth individuals.
-It operates in the following key locations: Jersey, Guernsey, London, Dublin, Geneva, Mauritius and BVI, and was elected International Law Firm of the Year by a panel of judges and clients at the Citywealth Magic Circle Awards 2011.
+Bedell Cristin is part of Bedell Group, an award winning and leading offshore provider of legal and fiduciary services to world-class institutions, corporates, intermediaries and high net worth individuals.
+It operates in the following key locations: Jersey; Guernsey; London; Dublin; Geneva; Mauritius; BVI; and Singapore.